 Special Olympics' global reach hits a new milestone, with more than 4 million athletes participating in programs around the world.

 A news conference announces that the 2017 Special Olympics World Winter Games will be held in Graz and Schladming in Styria, Austria.
 This marks a return to Austria, site of the first Special Olympics World Games held outside the United States (in 1993).

-The 'A Very Special Christmas' series -- the most successful benefit recording in music history -- marks its 25th anniversary.
-The series has raised approximately $109 million and given crucial help to Special Olympics athletes and programs around the world, including Cambodia, Laos, Timor Leste, Lesotho, as well as USA, Russia, China and Uganda.
+The 'A Very Special Christmas' series -- the most successful benefit recording series in music history -- marks its 25th anniversary with the release of two new albums.
+The series has raised approximately $116 million and given crucial help to Special Olympics athletes and programs around the world, including Cambodia, Laos, Timor Leste, Lesotho, as well as China, Russia, Uganda and the USA.

-Healthy Athletes breaks a new record at the World Winter Games in PyeongChang: more athletes receive free health screenings in a single day during the 2013 games than at any other time in the history of the Healthy Athletes program.
-An astounding 2,569 screenings were provided on 1 February alone.
+Healthy Athletes breaks a new record at the World Winter Games in PyeongChang: more athletes receive free health screenings in a single day during the 2013 games than at any other time in the history of the Healthy Athletes program: 2,569 screenings were provided on 1 February alone.

 The Special Olympics program in Bharat (India) welcomes its one-millionth registered athlete.

 The latest annual census shows Special Olympics reaching new milestones in growth: more than 4.2 million athletes and 70,000 competitions around the world.

 Janet Froetscher is named Chief Executive Officer of the global Special Olympics movement.
 Dr. Timothy P. Shriver continues as Special Olympics Chairman, working with Froetscher and movement leaders to advance the Special Olympics mission around the world.

 Special Olympics transforms athletes’ lives through the joy of sport.
 Help us make a difference.